 Burn rate is perplexing because it can simultaneously hurt the bottom line while also indicate driving growth.
 In other words, correlation is not necessarily causation.
 That being said, when your burn rate is growing faster than your business, it is hard to know where to turn without spinning your wheels and questioning every aspect of the company in the process.
 Luckily for you and your business, there are some proven tactics to keep the burn rate manageable.

-Measuring burn rate is common for startups because early-stage companies without an established customer base often dip into deficit to identify customers and build a repeatable customer acquisition process.
-Most startups wind up highly undercapitalized in pursuit of product market fit, creating a lopsided cost-structure that increases the risk of failure and/or massive success.
+Measuring the burn rate is common for startups because early-stage companies without an established customer base often dip into deficit to identify customers and build a repeatable customer acquisition process.
+Most startups wind up highly undercapitalized in pursuit of product-market fit, creating a lopsided cost-structure that increases the risk of failure and/or massive success.

-In a situation where burn rate is increasing faster than revenue, company leaders need to have a precise plan of action to prevent a downward spiral.
-While every solution is problem specific, here are three tried-and-tested directions to take your startup when the burn rate is growing:
+In a situation where the burn rate is increasing faster than revenue, company leaders need to have a precise plan of action to prevent a downward spiral.
+While every solution is problem-specific, here are three tried-and-tested directions to take your startup when the burn rate is growing:

 While pivoting can be challenging, it is also essential to success.
 Remember: customer pivoting is commonplace for startups.
 In almost every case, there will be multiple pivots before a successful market fit is found.
 This is why spending too much time ‘perfecting’ a product before finding a market fit is often a costly mistake – one that contributes to an unhealthy burn rate.
 The challenge is designing a cost structure that is agile enough to pivot without carrying excess weight along with it, and robust enough to drive revenue growth without substantial marketing or sales spend.